Fashion has a big problem with waste and waste management.

 According to usagain.com, in 2012 from 13 million tons of post-consumer fashion waste, only 2 million were recycled.
 And according to Newsweek magazine, the average American trashes 36KG of clothing per year.
 In total all that “trash” accumulates to 14 million tons of clothes end up in landfills every year.
 The EPA estimates that applying a recycling program for clothes would be equal to putting 7.3 million cars and their carbon dioxide emissions off the road.

 Finally, if you think that giving your clothes away for charity, think again.
 You should be aware that most of it will be shipped to African countries, and only a few percents of what goes to charity ends up in vintage and charity shops.
 Dumping clothes in African countries means that, first, most clothes will still end up in landfills, second, that giving free clothes is preventing these countries from developing their economy.
-Where clothes are for free, what kind of fashion design industry can you develop?
+Where clothes are for free, what kind of fashion design industry or market can you develop?
 What kind of value is there for traditional textile crafts?

 Why aren't we recycling?

 Surprisingly textiles and fashion has a long history of make and do, reuse, upcycling and recycling.
 Wool has been recycled for more than 200 years.
-Cotton also has a very old history of reuse and recycling - for centuries-old cotton clothes were used for making paper.
+Cotton too has a very old history of reuse and recycling - for centuries-old cotton clothes were used for making paper.

 Plastic is a young material when compared with the history of cotton and wool.
 Plastic yarns include polyester, polyamide, acrylic, etc. We can recycle plastic in fashion.
 For example, we can use of the PET bottles to make recycled polyester yarn.
 This means that if you are planning to throw away your old polyester shirt, better put it in the plastic recycling container.
 Because Polyester is PET.

 Tencel and Lyocel fiber technology even younger than plastics.
-The best thing about it is that it replaces the very polluting process of making viscose fibers with a closed loop process that is far less water polluting.
+The best thing about it, is that it replaces the very polluting process of making viscose fibers with a closed loop process that is far less water polluting.
 Furthermore, this technology has been recently adapted for recycling/reusing cotton fibers.
 This variation is called Refibra, with this closed loop process we can break old cotton clothes into fibers and reyarn them into raw cotton yarn.

 So if we can do a lot of recycling in fashion why aren’t we recycling ??